Lavlen/sneakers-quiz/README.md

 <p align="left"><img src="https://github.com/Lavlen/sneakers-quiz/blob/main/assets/images/scoreBox.PNG" style=width="300" height="350"></p>

-**Table:** the users results are presented in a tabular when the game is completed.
+**Table:** the users results are presented in a table when the game is completed.
 The data provided includes the total number of questions in the quiz, the number of attempted questions, correctly and incorrectly answered questions, score percentage and score.

 **Buttons:** a couple of buttons gives the user the options of restarting the quiz (Restart Quiz) button or returning to the home page (Home Page) button.
+This provides visitors wih more control over their experience with the app.

 ### Other features
 * Responsive on all device sizes
-* include reactive elements
+* Rncludes reactive elements
+* Scope to change and increase the number of available questions easily, though requires technical knowledge
+* The number of questions can be increased or decreased easily from the back end.

 ### Features for the future
 * Username and password validation functionality
 * Countdown timer for answering questions
 * tidbits popups on selected question that provide interesting facts
 * compulsary username entry
+* The user will have the ability to set the difficulty level of the questions.

 ## User Stories

 * As a first time visitor to the site I want to be able to read step by step instructions on how to play the game.
 * As A regular site user I want to be presented with new questions each time I play the game.
-* As a user, I want to be able to use the app on my desktops, tablets and mobile devices.
+* As a user, I want to be able to use the app on my desktop, tablet and smart phone.
 * As a user I want to be able to restart the game at any point should I not be satisfied with my progress.
 * As a visitor to the site I want to be able to navigate it easily and not be confused at any point
 * As a visitor to the site I should be able to access the home page from any page on the site.
 * As an avid gamer I want to be able to monitor my progress throughout the game and have the option to restart should I be dissatisfied with my performance.
-* As a player of the game I want to know what the correct answers are for the questions I answered incorrectly.
+* As a player, I want to know what the correct answers are for the questions I answered incorrectly.
 * As a visitor I want to manage the pace at which the game progresses so that I can think about the answers to the questions before answering.
 * As a lover of sneakers I want be presented with questions displaying images of sneakers.
-* As a player I want a performance summary at the end of the game to know my score and the number of correct and incorrect answers I gave
+* As a player I want a performance summary at the end of the game to know my score and the number of correct and incorrect answers I gave.
-* As a user I should be able to access the site owners social media pages to learn more about them and stay informed about the work they are doing
+* As a user I should be able to access the site owners social media pages to learn more who they are and be kept in the loop about other projects.

 # Design
 ## Color scheme
 The colors used in the app design is intended to make it playful, cool and young.
-Shades of light grey, white (#fff, #CCC) and orange (#ff652f) are the main colours used in the design and stand out against dark transparent containers (rgba(0, 0, 0, 0.5)) on top of a dark background on all three pages of the site.
+Shades of light grey, white (#fff, #CCC) and orange (#ff652f) are the main colours used in the design and stand out against dark transparent containers (rgba(0, 0, 0, 0.5)) on top of a dark background. this is the colour scheme throughout the site.

 A hover effect ever so slightly changes the shade of each option box to a lighter shade of grey (#252525) to give the user an interactive feel when playing the quiz.
 Green and Red background colours update both the answer indicators at the bottom of the questions container and option boxes when correct and incorrect options are selected.